Andrew565/hafcaf/README.md

 Note that there’s no extra `DOCTYPE`, `head`, or `body` sections, only the content we want for the third page.
 This is because we’re going to inject it directly into the existing page, so it doesn’t need all the extra definitions of a normal html page.

-Then, in your site’s main JavaScript file (or even in the index.html, if you want), setup the `hafcaf.addRoute()` function similarly to above, but with a few more configuration options specified:
+Then, in your site’s main JavaScript file (or even in the index.html, if you want), setup the `hafcaf.addRoute()` function similarly to above, but with an extra (and optional) `linkLabel` configuration option specified:

 ```javascript
 var exampleDynamicView = {